Greater Kensington

 Greater Kensington is a string band in Philadelphia's annual Mummers Parade.

 The Greater Kensington String Band was organized in 1946 and first marched in the New Year's Day Mummers Parade in 1948.
 The band, known as "GKSB", has taken first prize on three occasions and has finished in the top ten forty one times including seventeen years in the top five.

 GKSB started in 1946 on Front Street below Lehigh Avenue and moved to a location atop the Cumberland Sho-bar at Kensington Avenue and "A" Street beneath the Market–Frankford Line.
 In 1960 the band relocated and established its headquarters at 2844 "D" Street.
-The band is a charter member of the Philadelphia Mummers String Band Association and, as such, can never change its name.
-So when the band moved in 1966 to Tacony, it still carried the name of Greater Kensington String Band.

 The band owns its headquarters on Edmund Street in Northeast Philadelphia.
 The band has joined with the Mayfair Optimist Club and the Mayfair-Holmesburg Merchants Association to sponsor and help organize the Annual Thanksgiving Day Parade on Frankford Avenue since 1974.
-In 1975 the band acquired a catering club license making the hall available for rentals.

 While New Year's Day is the band's big event of the year, the group has performed nationally, with past performances in Tennessee, Minnesota, Wisconsin, Illinois, the New England states, New Jersey, Maryland, Delaware and throughout Pennsylvania.
 They have also performed at the Quebec Winter Carnival, the Carnival de Libertad in Cuba, Oktoberfest in Kitchener-Waterloo, Ontario, the P. T. Barnum Festival in Connecticut and the Nebraska State Fair.
 They performed at the 1984 inauguration of Mayor Wilson Goode at the Academy of Music and as part of Goode's bid for Philadelphia to host Super Bowl XXI.

 The band has also marched in the Miss America Parade, performed on the Merv Griffin Show, Philadelphia's Puerto Rican Day parade, with the USO and in a command performance at Constitution Hall in Washington, D.C., with Charlie Daniels and the Rockettes in 1991.
 In 2004, the band performed in front of a live crowd of 280,000 people in the Chinese New Year Parade in Hong Kong.
 They have also performed in the Grand Opera House, appeared on the same bill with the Philadelphia Orchestra, and played across the Brooklyn Bridge when it was re-dedicated.